HassanMahmood001/Info_Stealer_Trojan/README.md

 # Note
 Please note, this repo is for educational purposes only.
-Don't use the Keylogger for illegal activities.
+Don't use this product for illegal activities.
 You are the only one responsible for your actions!

 ## Requirement
 * Python 3.x \